-River Valley School District is also fortunate to have an incredible team of teachers to lead our vision in CTE: Carla Carmody, Lori Hoffman, Robby Jacobsen, Shari Graffunder, Heidi Radel, Cheryl Ross, and TJ Wunnicke.
+River Valley School District is also fortunate to have an incredible team of teachers to lead our vision in CTE: Carla Carmody, Pat Mahoney, Robby Jacobson, Shari Graffunder, Cheryl Ross, Lori Hoffman and TJ Wunnicke.
 These talented educators inspire kids each day while teaching core knowledge embedded with relevant career and technical skills.
 And, in today's day and age, schools need to expose all students to work-based opportunities to bridge a gap between our community and business/industry.
+Within each department, each also offers independent classes (like capstone projects) in order to provide dual credit and advance standing opportunities to assist with post-secondary placement for either Madison College or Southwest Technical College.